Idli is one of the first-class dishes to come from the kitchens down South

 5. The Secret Ingredient:

-Also Read: How Were Idli, Dosa, Appam Invented?
+Also Read: How Were Idli, Dosa, and Appam Invented?
 This Twitter User’s Funny Origin Stories Are Going Viral